 Development opportunities for individuals are central to the sporting offer at St Mary's and we have a vast array of opportunities for students to gain qualifications and experience whilst enhancing their employability.

-Throughout the year, bursaries are available to students for coaching, refereeing and other sporting qualifications.
+Throughout the year, bursaries of up to £300 are available to students for coaching, refereeing and other sporting qualifications.
 The scheme provides funding to students in return for deployment within the St Mary's programmes or in the community.

 Did you know?